Art and Design

 Impact - How do we know our Art curriculum is effective?

-High-Quality Outcomes The learning process is clearly documented in sketchbooks for Art and DT journals or project folders for Design & Technology.
+Essential learning statements enable teachers to assess progress effectively and ensure coverage is secure.
+Children's learning process is clearly documented in sketchbooks for Art.
 Each project culminates in a final product that demonstrates the skills and knowledge children have developed.
 Across the school, progression is evident both in the quality of final pieces and in the processes recorded, showing how children build on prior learning year on year.

 If you have any further enquiries relating to the Art curriculum, please email Mrs Caroe on ecaroe@hornsmill.cheshire.sch.uk.